telerik/kendo-ui-builder/docs/styles-themes/flat.md

 ---
-title: Preview
+title: Flat Theme
-page_title: Flat Theme Preview - Styling & Themes - Kendo UI Builder
+page_title: Flat Theme - Styling & Themes - Kendo UI Builder
 description: "Use the Flat theme to style your project when working the Kendo UI Builder."
 slug: flattheme_kuib
 ---